I had a revelation this week. And it was this: Moving sucks. (A lot.)

 We finally have the kitchen unpacked enough to eat things besides cold leftover takeout, and although no room is “finished” we’ve managed to assemble a coffee table and hook up our tv (wahoo!) so it’s almost like we’re real people now.

-And then there are these stuffed mushrooms: super simple.
+And then there are these herb and cheese stuffed mushrooms: super simple.
 Super tasty.
 Require little to no actual counter space and very minimal dishwashing.
 WIN.

 Also, I have unpacked these awesome rooster trivets that I found at Salvation Army a few weeks ago, which meant I could let the mushrooms cool off a bit in super-stylish fashion: